Lucide/REXPaint-manual/manual.md

 ### Glyph Swapping

-To replace every occurrence of a glyph in all visible unlocked layers of an image, `Ctrl-LMB` on it in the font window, then `Ctrl-LMB` on the new glyph to replace it with.
-After selecting a source glyph, the swap can be cancelled by again pressing `Ctrl-LMB` on the same glyph.
+To replace every occurrence of a glyph in all visible unlocked layers of an image, `Shift-LMB` on it in the font window, then `Shift-LMB` on the new glyph to replace it with.
+After selecting a source glyph, the swap can be cancelled by again pressing `Shift-LMB` on the same glyph.

 ## Palette